Masha Gessen: The Man Without a Face: The Unlikely Rise of Vladimir Putin

 In The Man Without a Face, Gessen offers an account of Putin's rise to power and summary of recent Russian politics.
 The book was published on 1 March 2012 and translated into 20 languages.

-The New York Review of Books described the book as written in "beautifully clear and eloquent English," and stated that it was "at heart a description of th[e] secret police milieu" from which Putin originated and was "also very good at evoking…the culture and atmosphere within which [Putin] was raised, and the values he came to espouse."
+The New York Review of Books described the book as written in "beautifully clear and eloquent English", stating that it was "at heart a description of th[e] secret police milieu" from which Putin originated and was "also very good at evoking ... the culture and atmosphere within which [Putin] was raised, and the values he came to espouse".
 The Guardian called the book "luminous"; the Telegraph called it "courageous".